slevithan/xregexp/README.md

 XRegExp supports all native ES6 regular expression syntax.
 It supports ES5+ browsers, and you can use it with Node.js or as a RequireJS module.

 **NOTE:** XRegExp 5 introduced a breaking change where named backreference properties now appear in the result's `groups` object (following ES2018), rather than directly on the result.
-See the usage axamples below for reference.
+See the usage examples below for reference.
 To restore the old handling so you don't have to update old code, you can run the following line after importing XRegExp:

 ```js
 XRegExp.uninstall('namespacing');